 8D.
 Plant Diseases Eradication Fund

-(1) There shall be established and kept at the Treasury, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, an account to be known as the Plant Diseases Eradication Fund.
+(1) An agency special purpose account called the Plant Diseases Eradication Fund is established under section 16 of the Financial Management Act 2006.

 (2) The Plant Diseases Eradication Fund shall consist of contributions credited to it under this Act and amounts of interest credited to it under section 8F.

 [Section 8D inserted by No. 53 of 1996 s.
-8.]
+8; amended by No. 77 of 2006 s.
+17.]

 8E.
 Payments charged to Plant Diseases Eradication Fund